 Every year during the winter season, Harpeth Hills opens its doors to provide shelter to our neighbors suffering from homelessness.
 Each week a team of volunteers will host 14-16 homeless guests for a single night.
 On Thursday evenings we serve dinner, and provide a safe place to stay for the night.
 Then on Friday mornings we offer a hot breakfast and a sack lunch for the day ahead.
 Mingling with our guests during mealtime is a true blessing.
 We learn their stories and find that we are not so different.
 All broken, loved by a merciful God.

-Led by Ted and Kathy Clark, the Outreach Ministry meets once a month to organize outreach efforts in our community.
+Led by Zach and Meagan Baldwin, the Outreach Ministry meets once a month to organize outreach efforts in our community.
 Our mission: Creating positive change in others and ourselves as we work in our community to alleviate material and spiritual poverty, so that we all might glorify God.
 All are welcome.
-Read more

 Faith Family Medical Clinic seeks to follow the commitment of people of faith to provide hope and medical care for the working uninsured by meeting their physical, emotional, and spiritual needs.
 While the landscape of healthcare may change over the next several years, Faith Family remains committed to “filling the need for those in need,” and being a safety net for those who would otherwise fall through the cracks.
 Read more